agiliq/djenofdjango/src/source/chapter3.rst

     :language: django

 Note that the delete view redirects to a confirmation page whose template name is ``paste_confirm_delete.html`` if called using GET method.
 Once in the confirmation page, we need need to call the same view with a POST method.
-The view will delete the object a pass a message using the messages framework.
+The view will delete the object and pass a message using the messages framework.

 .. literalinclude:: djen_project/pastebin/templates/pastebin/paste_confirm_delete.html